-It’s native to Japan and grown commercially in southwest China, Taiwan, Korea, and the U.S.
+It’s native to Japan and grown commercially in southwest China, Taiwan, Korea, and the United States.

 Read about the JOC family’s visit to a wasabi farm in Azumino, Nagano prefecture.